nskha101/DiabetesPredictionModel/readme.md

 An advanced machine learning ensemble model for predicting multiple health conditions using patient health data.
 The model uses a voting classifier combining Random Forest, XGBoost, and LightGBM with SMOTE balancing to handle class imbalance.

+## Dataset Information

+The data is taken from CPCSSN (Canadian Primary Care Sentinel Surveillance Network) which was curated to predict who will develop diabetes.
+The dataset consists of 3000 records with a balanced distribution - 50% having diabetes and 50% not having diabetes.
+This dataset is required to run the model.

+Note: The dataset (`diabetes_data.csv`) is not included in this repository.
+You will need to obtain the CPCSSN dataset to train the model.

 ## Conditions Predicted

 The model predicts risk for five health conditions: